Little Island at Pier 55: Structural design

 Arup Group oversaw the structural design of the park.
 Little Island is supported by 132 pot-shaped structures suspended above the water.
 These "tulip pots" vary in height and are between 15 and 62 ft above the mean waterline.
 This was meant to protect the park from a 500-year flood, in which the water level in the river rises as much as 11 ft.
-The heights of the pots was intended to give the appearance of a floating leaf or a wave.
+The heights of the pots were intended to give the appearance of a floating leaf or a wave.
 Numerous other firms were involved in the structural design, including precast cement contractor Fort Miller Company, marine consultant Mueser Rutledge Consulting Engineers, and marine contractor Weeks Marine.

 Each pot has four to six lightweight concrete sections, referred to as "petals", which are designed to reduce the load on the pilings.
 The precast concrete is also meant to be resistant to erosion and corrosion.
 The concrete pots were manufactured by the Fort Miller Company at their factory in Easton in Upstate New York.
 The Fort Miller Company hired a partner to create foam molds for the pieces of the pots using a laser cutter, then cleared out a 600-foot-long building for these foam pieces.
 Thirty-nine types of molds were fabricated.
 According to the company's president, "A full one-third of our annual production capacity was displaced by this project."

 After the petals were manufactured, they were driven to the Port of Coeymans, a port on the Hudson River south of Albany, New York.
 At the Port of Coeymans, Weeks Marine assembled the individual petals and used a crane to load them onto barges.
 The barges typically traveled from the Port of Coeymans to Manhattan in 14 hours.
 Once in Manhattan, the pots were installed on their supports using a 350-ton crane.
 The largest support is 30 ft tall and weighs 90 ST. The pots stand on 267 or 280 concrete pilings, which extend at most 200 ft into the bottom of the Hudson River.
 Each piling measures 3 ft in diameter and can handle loads of 250 to 350 ST. The pilings were hollowed at their cores, with metal guide rails to allow the pots to be installed without the pilings tipping over.
 The edges of the pots are placed 9 ± 3 in apart.